CROUZET/ruby-exercise-ideas/replenish/replenish.md

 ## Notes Rules

-Be carful that Maxime may use different forms in his notes:
+Be aware that Maxime may use different forms in his notes:
 - the exact book name: "The Great Gatsby"
-- one of the principal keyword: "Gatsby" (uniq in all the catalog)
+- one of the principal keyword: "Gatsby" (unique in the catalog)
-- the complete abbreviation of the book: "tgg" (uniq in all the catalog)
+- the complete abbreviation of the book: "tgg" (unique in the catalog)

 He can also stack books in a same note, using " x<number>" suffix
 - "The Great Gatsby x4"
 - "tgg x10"

-The case do not matter
+The case does not matter
 - "The Great Gatsby"
 - "the gReat Gatsby"
 - "TGg"

-Notes can include books that have been removed from the catalog
+Notes may include books that have been removed from the catalog

 ## Replenish List Rules

-- The list only include books from the catalog
+- The list only includes books from the catalog
-- The list only include books that need to be replenish
+- The list only includes books that need to be replenish

 ## WARNING